MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 - [Inbound: Azure direct routing](#inbound-azure-direct-routing)
 - [Outbound: Azure direct routing](#outbound-azure-direct-routing)

-The following table summarizes the pricing for each scenario.The prices in the following examples are for illustrative purposes and may not reflect the latest Azure pricing in your region.
+The following table summarizes the pricing for each scenario.
+The prices in the following examples are for illustrative purposes and might not reflect the latest Azure pricing in your region.

 |Scenario  | Price   |
 |----------|-----------|